mdn/content/files/en-us/web/javascript/reference/operators/import/index.md

 ---
 {{jsSidebar("Operators")}}

-The `import()` call is a function-like expression that allows asynchronously loading an ECMAScript module into a potentially non-module environment.
+The `import()` call, commonly called _dynamic import_, is a function-like expression that allows loading an ECMAScript module asynchronously and dynamically into a potentially non-module environment.

+Unlike the [declaration-style counterpart](/en-US/docs/Web/JavaScript/Reference/Statements/import), dynamic imports are only evaluated when needed, and permits greater syntactic flexibility.

 ## Syntax